Ralfow14/COVID19-ANALYSIS/README.md

  COVID-19ANALYSIS

-I was presentred with a data analytics project by PLP software engineering program where we were presented with a COVID19 dataset to clean,sort and analyze where we were to test our understanding of Python in carrying out data analytics.
+I was presented with a data analytics project by PLP software engineering program where we were presented with a COVID19 dataset to clean,sort and analyze where we were to test our understanding of Python in carrying out data analytics.

 Technologies used were
 - Matplotlib
 - pandas
 - Python
 - seaborn
-- Github for hosting the project.
+- Github.

 1. Introduction